Dear New & Returning Spring 2023 Students,

 - the availability of resources for those struggling with alcohol and or other drug use/abuse, and; the sanctions for violations of the Code of Conduct’s alcohol and other drug charges

-- COLLEGE HOURS: The College is open to all individuals who are employed by the College, prospective students, students registered for Spring 2022 classes, and other individuals conducting official College business.
+COLLEGE HOURS: The College and its locations are open to all individuals who are employed by the College, prospective students, students registered classes, and other individuals conducting official College business.

 - Library Hours*

 - Monday-Wednesday: 8:00 am – 8:00 pm (Research help available 10:00 am – 8:00 pm)

 - Thursdays: 8:00 am – 7:00 pm (Research help available 10:00 am – 7:00 pm; on site until 5pm, remote from 5pm-7pm)